Review of Global Studies

 Ethical and Legal Conditions

-The publication of a manuscript in a peer-reviewed work is expected to follow standards of ethical behaviour for all parties involved in the act of publishing: authors, editors, and reviewers.
+For publication of a manuscript through peer-reviewed process like in this journal, each stake holder is expected to adhere to the standard of ethical behaviour which is prescribed internationally for all parties involved in the act of publishing- publisher, authors, editors, and reviewers.
+The journal is committed to adhere to these internationally practised ethical standards.

 Online Submission